zmaupin/metal/docs/make.md

 for orchestrating your development environment:

-* rexecd-memory-server-start
-* rexecd-memory-server-status
-* rexecd-memory-server-stop
-* rexecd-memory-server-restart
-* rexecd-scylladb-server-start
+* rexecd-mysql-server-start
-* rexecd-scylladb-server-status
+* rexecd-mysql-server-status
-* rexecd-scylladb-server-stop
+* rexecd-mysql-server-stop
-* rexecd-scylladb-server-restart
+* rexecd-mysql-server-restart

 ## Testing